 1. Pick the right shoes

 I have said this before in my fall packing list, but I will say it again: the right pair of shoes can make or break your trip to the French capital.
-In the winter, you won’t get around packing winter boots.
+During this time of year, it's hard to avoid packing winter boots.
 They should be waterproof, warm, and stylish – this is Paris, after all.

 Make sure they are well broken in and have enough traction since wet cobblestones can be very treacherous.
 You will be walking a lot, so stick to small to moderate heels.
 Also, ensure that they fit well with thick socks – something you’re definitely going to want to wear!